 1940-50s: For over two decades, Vance, Sanders sponsors an annual mutual fund conference in Boston as well as sales and training seminars throughout the country for the growing mutual fund industry.

 1940: Charles F. Eaton, Jr., and Mahlon E. Traylor, both from Eaton Vance’s predecessor companies, were among the leading individuals to participate and help shape the Investment Company Act of 1940.
-A year later, Eaton was also instrumental in helping establish the National Association of Investment Companies, renamed the Investment Company Institute (ICI) in 1962, the primary professional organization of the mutual fund industry.
+A year later, Eaton was also instrumental in helping establish the National Association of Investment Companies, renamed the Investment Company Institute (ICI) in 1962.

 1944: Vance, Sanders & Company, a partnership, is formed by Henry T. Vance and David T. Sanders.
 The company’s predecessor companies — Learoyd, Foster & Company, Slayton, Learoyd & Company, and Massachusetts Distributors, Inc. — carry the new partnership back to the creation of the first mutual fund in 1924.